behroozmirzaie/learning_kafka_iceberg_flink/training_plan/day-10/README.md

-# Day 10: Connecting Kafka and Spark Structured Streaming
+# Day 10: Connecting Kafka to Streaming Engines

-## Topic: Introduction to Spark Structured Streaming

 We've covered the basics of Kafka and Iceberg.
+Now, it's time to start connecting them with a stream processing engine.
+This allows you to read data continuously from Kafka and process it in near-real-time.

+---

+### Option 1: Using Spark Structured Streaming

-Now, it's time to start connecting them.
-Today, we'll learn about Spark Structured Streaming, a scalable and fault-tolerant stream processing engine built on the Spark SQL engine.
+Spark Structured Streaming is a stream processing engine built on the Spark SQL engine.
+It lets you work with streaming data using the same DataFrame API you would use for batch data.

-### What is Structured Streaming?

-Structured Streaming allows you to process streaming data in a way that is very similar to how you process batch data.
-You can express your streaming computation as a standard batch-like query on a DataFrame or Dataset.

-The Spark SQL engine takes care of running it incrementally and continuously and updating the final result as streaming data continues to arrive.

-### Reading from Kafka
+#### **Reading from Kafka with PySpark**

-Structured Streaming has a built-in connector for reading data from Kafka.
-You can create a streaming DataFrame that subscribes to a Kafka topic.
+The most common way to use Structured Streaming is with the DataFrame API in Python or Scala.
 Here's a conceptual PySpark code snippet:

 ```python
 from pyspark.sql import SparkSession